Employee Mileage Reimbursement Small Business Guide (+ Free Calculator)

 Non-qualified Mileage Reimbursement

 You only need to reimburse reasonably necessary expenses—meaning that the travel being paid for must have been economical and appropriate.
-If an employee runs an errand for your company and chooses to drive an extra 20 miles for a more “scenic” route, then you’re only required to reimburse the employee on the mileage less the 20 extra miles driven.
+If an employee runs an errand for your company and chooses to drive an extra 20 miles for a more “scenic” route, then you’re only required to reimburse the employee on the mileage calculated based on the shortest distance.

-Remember: Although we generally recommend sticking with the IRS mileage reimbursement rate, you are free to pay more or less.
-Offering a higher rate will trigger payroll taxes, and the amount above the IRS rate will be counted as income to the employee.
+- Determine rate: Although we generally recommend sticking with the IRS mileage reimbursement rate (currently 67 cents per mile), you are free to pay more or less.
+Understand, however, that offering a higher rate will trigger payroll taxes, and the amount above the IRS rate will be counted as income to the employee.

-For each request, you must verify how much mileage you need to reimburse.
-For security, you can have employees take a picture of their odometer before and after every work trip and have them submit those photos to you attached to the form requesting for mileage reimbursement.
+- Verify mileage reimbursement requests: For each request, you must verify how much mileage you need to reimburse.
+For security, you can have employees take a picture of their odometer before and after every work trip and have them submit those photos to you attached to the form requesting mileage reimbursement.

 Legal Considerations for Mileage Reimbursements